A bit about me

-I'm a scientist who loves finding new ways to help people engage with the world around them.
+I'm a scientist, communicator, and educator who loves finding new ways to help people engage with the world around them.
 I am currently the Senior Content Development Specialist at Columbia University's Mortimer B. Zuckerman Mind Brain Behavior Institute.

 Trained in scientific research, I've seen how important it is to not only conduct experiments well but to actually use that knowledge to spark an interest in others.
 As a strong believer in experiential learning, I strive to introduce people to scientific concepts through hands-on activities tailored to any type of scientific background.
 My hope is that the portion of science people experience with me is something fun and meaningful that encourages them to learn more!

 However, science content is only part of my considerations when it comes to public engagement.
 Scientific research has a history of excluding groups (by race, gender, disability, and numerous other factors -- just bring to mind the faculty roster at nearly any university).
 But instead of relying only on the resilience of scientists from historically excluded groups, I am a big proponent of changing the culture of academic science instead.
 I believe scientific research can become a diverse, inclusive, and equitable field in which future scientists feel a true sense of belonging.